 Exceptions to this policy are granted in a limited number of special request(s).
 For example, the University Seal may be used for class projects and for university-approved conference and presentation materials.
-To be considered for such an exception, contact Contractual Services at 601-979-1065 or via email at licensing@jsums.edu.
+To be considered for such an exception, contact Contractual Services at 601-979-1065 or via email by contacting Kamesha Hill, Director of Contractual Services, at kamesha.m.hill@jsums.edu.